 What Age is Raddish Kids Good For?

 Raddish Kids is designed for children aged four to fourteen.
 They all receive the same cooking kit each month regardless of age.
-With the younger kids, supervision is necessary as they often require a whole lot of parent intervention.
+With the younger kids, supervision is necessary as they often require a whole lot of parental intervention.
 The older they get, the less help they’ll need from you.

 How do You Store Raddish Kids?